marnezos/PaymentGateway/README.md

     * **Application** - contains the two main services (ProcessPayment & PaymentDetails) as well as DTOs, and interfaces for storage and infrastructure.
 1. **Persistence**
     * **InMemory** - Implements the storage interfaces defined in the application project.
 Provides separate repositories for reading and writing to the in-memory db.
 DB is seeded with sample currencies and merchants (to assist with tests).
 1. **API** - provides the restful connection to the outside world.
 Authenticates and authorizes users via the IS4.
 Relies on view model validation with data annotations.
+Serves as the composition root.
 1. **IdentityServer** - Used as a token service.
 One client (merchant) is hardcoded.
 1. **Tests**
     * **Unit** - Mostly domain model validations and helper functions tests.